What is our background?

 He is a keen sportsman and, despite his young age, the office footy tipping champion.
 He is also widely suspected to be responsible for a number of chocolate related crimes within the LGS building.

-Ashleigh handles all incoming calls and enquiries, including managing bookings for RMLV courses through our partner organisation, LGS Training.
+Ashleigh handles most incoming calls and enquiries, including managing bookings for RMLV courses through our partner organisation, LGS Training.
+She has principal responsibility for licence transfer and new gaming licences for existing sites.

 Angela Jones – Chief Financial Officer